paytrail/documentation/content/payments/e2-interface/fields.md

 Required fields when product rows are included in the data are `ITEM_TITLE`, `ITEM_UNIT_PRICE`, and `ITEM_VAT_PERCENT`.
 These are marked with an asterisk `(*)`.

 Total sum of the product prices must be between **0.65 – 499 999.99 €**.
-There may be payment method specific limitations smaller than the maximum amount.
+Some payment methods have limitations for this value which you can check [**here**][requirements].

 #### `ITEM_TITLE[N] (*)`
 Free field for the product name.

 #### `ITEM_ID[N]`
-Optional product ID.
+Optional product ID containing numbers only.

 #### `ITEM_QUANTITY[N]`
 Optional quantity of products.
 Default is `1`.
 If a decimal number such as `0.5` is used, the Collector payment method will be hidden.